Welcoming Communities brings together councils and communities to make the places we love even more welcoming for everyone.

 Welcoming Communities is part of an international movement that shares best practice.
 Similar initiatives operate in Australia (Welcoming Cities), Canada (Cities of Migration) and the United States of America (Welcoming America).
 Palmerston North is one of fifteen councils across New Zealand who are currently participating in the programme.

 Want to know more about Welcoming Communities in Palmerston North?
-Please get in touch with our Welcoming Communities Coordinator, Stephanie Velvin.
+Please get in touch with our Welcoming Communities Coordinator, Somayyeh Ghaffari.

 Check out some of our welcoming initiatives from the last few years on the Immigration New Zealand website.